anchalachai/StockInsight/readme.md

 ## Feedback and Contributions

-We welcome any feedback or contributions.
+I welcome any feedback or contributions.
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or pull request.

-Happy coding!
+Happy coding!  -chai